msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

     ``input( "Enter a color: ")``

-Now, when you run the program and the interpreter gets to line 7, it will bring up a dialog box containing the prompt and wait for you to type something into the box.
+Now, when you run the program and the interpreter gets to line 7, it will bring up an input box containing the prompt and wait for you to type something into the box.
-Type the name of a different color (without any quotes) into the dialog box and then press ``enter``.
+Type the name of a different color (without any quotes) into the input box and then press ``enter``.
-If you typed a color name that the interpreter knows, it draws the string of beads in this color.
+If you typed a known color name, it draws the string of beads in this color.
 How cool is that!